Straight-tusked elephant: Size

 The species was sexually dimorphic, with males being substantially larger than females; this size dimorphism was more pronounced than in living elephants.
 P. antiquus was on average considerably larger than any living elephant, and among the largest known land mammals to have ever lived.
 Under optimal conditions where individuals were capable of reaching full growth potential, 90% of mature fully grown straight-tusked elephant bulls are estimated to have had shoulder heights in the region of 3.8-4.2 m and a weight between 10.8-15 t.
 For comparison, 90% of mature fully grown bulls of the largest living elephant species, the African bush elephant under optimal growth conditions have heights between 3.04 to 3.36 m and masses between 5.2-6.9 t.
 Extremely large bulls, such as those represented by a now lost pelvis and tibia collected from the Iberian Peninsula (including the San Isidro del Campo site in Spain) in the 19th century, may have reached shoulder heights of 4.6 m and body masses of over 19 t, exceeding the body mass estimated for the largest specimens of Paraceratherium transouralicum, the otherwise largest known land mammal.
 Adult males had tusks typically around 3.5-4 m long, with masses comfortably exceeding 100 kg.
 The preserved portion of one particularly large and thick tusk from Aniene, Italy, is 3.9 m in length, has a circumference of around 77 cm where it would have exited the skull, and is estimated to have weighed over 190 kg in life.

 Females were considerably larger than living female elephants and comparable in size with African bush elephant bulls, with female individuals from the Neumark Nord population in Germany reaching shoulder heights and weights rarely exceeding 3 m and 5.5 t respectively (though several relatively young females at the site would likely have exceeded this size when fully grown).
 A particularly large female known from a pelvis found near Binsfeld in Germany has been estimated to have had a shoulder height of 3.3 m and a weight of 7.5 t.
-For comparison, 90% of fully grown female African bush elephants reach an shoulder height of 2.47 to 2.75 m and body mass of 2.6 to 3.5 t under optimal growth conditions.
+For comparison, 90% of fully grown female African bush elephants reach a shoulder height of 2.47 to 2.75 m and body mass of 2.6 to 3.5 t under optimal growth conditions.
 Newborn and young calves were likely around the same size as those of modern elephants.
-A largely complete 5 year old calf from Cova del Rinoceront in Spain was estimated to have a shoulder height of 178–187 cm and a body mass of 1.45-1.5 t, which is comparable to a similarly aged African bush elephant.
+A largely complete 5-year-old calf from Cova del Rinoceront in Spain was estimated to have a shoulder height of 178–187 cm and a body mass of 1.45-1.5 t, which is comparable to a similarly-aged African bush elephant.